What is Cast Aluminum?

-The fundamental difference between Cast and forged aluminum is easy to understand: Cast aluminium is the aluminium that was melted in a furnace and poured into a mold.
-Forged aluminium is when the metal is worked in the solid form with the help of specific tools.
+The fundamental difference between Cast and forged aluminum is easy to understand: Cast aluminum is the aluminum that was melted in a furnace and poured into a mold.
+Forged aluminum is when the metal is worked in the solid form with the help of specific tools.
 These two manufacturing processes will yield two materials with very different properties.

-Aluminium has a wide range of uses across every major industry, however, it is often difficult to decide which grade is best suited to a specific application.
-The challenge becomes greater when comparing not only between alloys but also between cast and forged aluminium.
-Both are fundamentally aluminium alloys which often have the same alloying elements but in different compositions and quantities.
+Aluminum has a wide range of uses across every major industry, however, it is often difficult to decide which grade is best suited to a specific application.
+The challenge becomes greater when comparing not only between alloys but also between cast and forged aluminum.
+Both are fundamentally aluminum alloys which often have the same alloying elements but in different compositions and quantities.
 However, the applications and material properties vary widely between the two.